 Making arrangements for child maintenance

 Child maintenance is the money a parent pays towards their child’s upbringing.
-All parents have a responsibility to support their child financially.
+All parents have a responsibility to support their children financially.
 Child maintenance usually includes payment of regular amounts of money to the parent who cares for the child most of the time.
 Child maintenance can also include paying bills or buying items such as clothes and toys, as long as both parents agree.

 There are different ways to arrange child maintenance and it’s up to you to choose the one that best suits your circumstances.
-You can either decide this between yourselves, known as a family based arrangement, or through the Child Maintenance Service (CMS).
-The amount you receive depends on how much your child’s other parent earns, how often the child stays over with them, whether they have other children, or children living with them.
+You can either decide this between yourselves, known as a family-based arrangement, or through the Child Maintenance Service (CMS).
+The amount you receive depends on how much your child’s other parent earns, how often the child stays over with them, and whether they have other children, or children living with them.

 Use Gingerbread’s interactive tool to find out how to arrange regular child maintenance and where to go for more help and information.